slevithan/oniguruma-to-es/README.md

 One of `'auto'` *(default)*, `'ES2025'`, `'ES2024'`, or `'ES2018'`.

 JavaScript version used for generated regexes.
-Using `auto` detects the best value based on your environment.
-Later targets allow faster processing, simpler generated source, and support for additional features.
+Using `auto` detects the best value for your environment.
+Later targets enable faster transpilation, simpler generated source, and support for additional features.

 <details>
   <summary>More details</summary>

 - `ES2018`: Uses JS flag `u`.
-  - Emulation restrictions: Character class intersection and nested negated character classes are not allowed.
+  - Emulation restrictions: Character class intersection and nested negated character classes aren't supported.
   - Generated regexes might use ES2018 features that require Node.js 10 or a browser version released during 2018 to 2023 (in Safari's case).
 Minimum requirement for any regex is Node.js 6 or a 2016-era browser.
 - `ES2024`: Uses JS flag `v`.
   - No emulation restrictions.